CY 3740 / CY 5770 - Systems Security

 format, so that y'all are prepared for what's coming.

-Those bits about challenges and exams sound scary.
+That bit about challenges and exams sounds scary.
 Is it

 scary?